Two Men Nabbed with 49kg of Cocaine in High-Stakes A127 Drug Bust

-Detective Inspector Jim Casey, from the Met’s Specialist Crime Command, said: “This is a significant seizure of high purity cocaine which would have no doubt caused hardship and misery across all the communities of London and beyond.
-As a result of my team’s professionalism and commitment to keeping all communities safe this has not been allowed to happen.
+Detective Inspector Jim Casey said: “This is a significant seizure of high purity cocaine which would have no doubt caused hardship and misery across all the communities of London and beyond.
+Thanks to my team’s professionalism, this has been stopped.”

-“I hope that these sentences serve as a deterrent to those involved or thinking about getting involved in the supply of controlled drugs on the streets of London.”
+“I hope these sentences serve as a clear warning to anyone thinking about getting involved in drug supply on London’s streets.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.